queso-fuego/amateuros/README.md

 Playlist link:
 https://www.youtube.com/playlist?list=PLT7NbkyNWaqajsw8Xh7SP9KJwjfpP8TNX

-- All development is currently done on "live" recordings, and would probably be arduous or boring for most people to watch unedited.
+- All development is currently done on "live" recordings, and is probably be arduous or boring for most people to watch.
 Footage is edited down before uploading to cut out long pauses, gratuitous ums and ahs, redundant info, off-topic ramblings, etc.

 *Suggestions or comments regarding videos should be handled in either video comments, twitter @Queso_Fuego, or through email - fuegoqueso at gmail dot com*

 ** The rollout of these will most likely be slow (weeks to months).
 I have a full time job and lack time/energy/motivation most days to do too much
     outside of research.
-I can and will respond to messages made in either Youtube video comments, twitter, or by email however.**
+However, I will respond to messages sent by Youtube video comments, twitter, or email.**

-** Any updates to this repo will not necessarily occur at the same time as recording a video or uploading to youtube, it could be before or after**
+** Any updates to this repo will not necessarily occur at the same time as recording a video or uploading to youtube, it could be before or after.**

 Tools used for these videos:
 - recording: OBS Studio
 - video editor: Davinci Resolve
 - audio separating/light edits as needed: Audacity
 - OS: Windows 10 Enterprise
-- microphone: Audio Technica AT2005USB
+- microphone: Shure SM7B, Cloudlifter CL-1, Focusrite Scarlett Solo
-- webcam/camera: Sony ZV-1 with an Elgato Camlink 4k
+- camera: Sony ZV-1, Elgato Camlink 4k
 - mouse: Logitech G502
-- keyboard: Currently, an HHKB professional hybrid type S. It's not worth the price, but it is quite nice.
+- keyboard: Currently, HHKB professional hybrid type S. It's not worth the price, but it is quite nice.

 Development:
 ------------
 Right now, subject to change, this OS is developed with:
 - openBSD vm using VMware Workstation Player (32bit, will move to a 64bit vm eventually)
-- vim (will move to neovim eventually)
+- vim (might move to neovim eventually)
 - qemu emulator (sometimes bochs)
-- fasm assembler (as needed, will switch to NASM for future asm development)
+- fasm assembler (as needed, will switch to NASM in the future)

 This may change later on if I more fully develop the OS within itself; that is, running the OS binary and editing the binary during runtime from within itself, using the OS's own editors, languages, and toolchains.